 - Latest Overall effectiveness Good 1

-- Previous Ofsted grade: Requires improvement on 10th February 2015
+- Previous Ofsted grade: Good on 9th January 2007

 - Ofsted report: View the Ofsted report